SpongePowered/SpongeDocs/source/preparing/index.rst

 =========================

 The articles in this section explain how to set up your development environment.
-This is intended for developers who wish to develop plugins with the Sponge API and for developers who wish to contribute to the Sponge project.
+This is intended for developers who wish to develop plugins with the SpongeAPI and for developers who wish to contribute to the Sponge project.

 Contents